graffiticode/api/README.md

 ```

 ## Use `deployer`
-`deployer` is a script that installs, builds, and deploys graffiticode applications.
+`deployer` is an application that installs, builds, and deploys graffiticode projects.
+The deployer uses a config/manifest to determine how to install, build, and deploy projects ([example](configs/deployer-config.json)).

 __TODO__ _More description and documentation needed_